 On December 17, 1903, two brothers, Wilbur and Orville Wright, became the first humans to fly a controllable, powered aeroplane.
-To unravel the mysteries of flight, the Wright brothers built and experimented extensively with model gliders.
-Gliders are aircraft without motors or a power source.
-Building and flying gliders helped the Wright brothers learn and understand the importance of weight and balance in aeroplanes.
+To unravel the mysteries of flight, the Wright

 Who can participate?

 The contest is open to students of all secondary schools in Mauritius as follows: